Asking someone when they are going to have kids is the worst possible thing you could say to someone going through infertility. Here’s why.

 For someone who is trying everything they can to get pregnant, having someone even casually mention the fact that they need to start their family is enough to start a waterfall of tears.
 While outside you may be keeping it together, inside you are completely falling apart.

 It took us 15 months to get pregnant with out first baby.
 We tracked my basal body temperature for months, I laid on my back with my hips propped up after trying, we were tested for different problems, and we prayed morning and night for the blessing of a child.
 In the end, it took a round of Clomid and an IUI for us to finally get pregnant with our little boy 15 months after we started trying.
+It was one of the hardest things we’ve ever done.

 But that’s not something you mention in casual conversation.
 When someone asks “how are you?” you don’t unload the stress you’ve been feeling for months, or even years, about how much of a roller coaster trying to get pregnant has been.